Borough of Rossendale: Administrative history

 The new district was named Rossendale, referring both to the Rossendale Valley and to the associated medieval Forest of Rossendale which had covered a similar area.
 The new district was awarded borough status from its creation, allowing the chair of the council to take the title of mayor.

+Under current local government reorganisation plans, all district councils in Lancashire, as well as the county council, will be abolished in 2028, with the district becoming part of a new Pennine Lancashire unitary authority.

 Governance

 Rossendale Borough Council provides district-level services.
 County-level services are provided by Lancashire County Council.
 Whitworth is also a civil parish, which forms a third tier of local government in that part of the borough.

 Political control

 The first election to the council was held in 1973, initially operating as a shadow authority alongside the outgoing authorities until coming into its powers on 1 April 1974.
 Since 1974 political control of the council has been as follows: